-Note: The Honor Board adviser may ask questions and gently facilitate discussion.

-3. Once discussion concludes, the member will be dismissed, and Honor Board may further discuss the information presented.
+Note: The Honor Board advisor may get questions and gently facilitate. - Note: The Honor Board adviser may ask questions and gently facilitate discussion. - 3.
+Once discussion concludes, the member will be dismissed, and Honor Board may further discuss the information presented.
 Honor Board must be thoughtful in their deliberation.
 After robust and thorough discussion, Honor Board will determine whether Early Alumnae Status should be granted.